 |Spot Clean||As needed|

 |Detail Wheel Wells||Annually|

 Fewer than 10% of all car owners detail their own cars.
 Chances are you’re reading this because you want to learn more about caring for your car yourself.
-That makes you a car enthusiast and a kindred spirit.
-Most car enthusiasts find cleaning and waxing their cars rewarding, possibly even relaxing.
+That makes you a car enthusiast!
+Most car nerds find cleaning and waxing their cars rewarding, possibly even relaxing.

 Your next step is to learn all about Detailing Supplies & Chemicals.
 The right products make detailing easier and go a long way towards keeping your car looking “just detailed” longer.